 What do we know about the effectiveness of meditation?

-Research suggests that practicing meditation may reduce blood pressure, symptoms of irritable bowel syndrome, anxiety and depression, insomnia, and the incidence, duration, and severity of acute respiratory illnesses (such as influenza).
+Some research suggests that practicing meditation may reduce blood pressure, symptoms of irritable bowel syndrome, anxiety and depression, and insomnia.
 Evidence about its effectiveness for pain and as a smoking-cessation treatment is uncertain.

 What do we know about the safety of meditation?

 Meditation is generally considered to be safe for healthy people.
 However, people with physical limitations may not be able to participate in certain meditative practices involving movement.

 Meditation is a mind and body practice that has a long history of use for increasing calmness and physical relaxation, improving psychological balance, coping with illness, and enhancing overall health and well-being.
 Mind and body practices focus on the interactions among the brain, mind, body, and behavior.

 There are many types of meditation, but most have four elements in common: a quiet location with as few distractions as possible; a specific, comfortable posture (sitting, lying down, walking, or in other positions); a focus of attention (a specially chosen word or set of words, an object, or the sensations of the breath); and an open attitude (letting distractions come and go naturally without judging them).

 What the Science Says About the Effectiveness of Meditation